EDUCBA Logo

 • It results in a win-win situation for foreign investors and host countries.
 However, small traders and business owners, at times, are adversely impacted due to such investments.

-How does Foreign Investment work?
+How Does Foreign Investment Work?

 In the last couple of decades, globalization has scaled to newer heights as more and more companies increase their presence in various countries worldwide.
 Some multinational companies start new production units in different countries to leverage opportunities, such as cheaper production and labor costs.
-In some other cases, these large corporates carry out their businesses in those countries where they enjoy better tax benefits.
+In other cases, these large corporates carry out their businesses in those countries where they enjoy better tax benefits.
 These countries attract foreign investors by offering favorable tax laws, and multinational companies reap the benefits by relocating their headquarters or parts of their businesses to these countries.

 Example of Foreign Investment